dfelinto/blender-manual/manual/modeling/meshes/properties/vertex_groups/vertex_groups.rst

    Vertex Group panel in Edit or Weight Paint Mode.

 When you switch either to Edit Mode or to Weight Paint Mode, vertex weights can be edited.
-The same operations are available in the 3D Views :menuselection:`Vertex --> Vertex Groups` menu or :kbd:`Ctrl-G`.
+The same operations are available in the 3D Viewport's :menuselection:`Vertex --> Vertex Groups` menu or :kbd:`Ctrl-G`.

 Assign